Involuntary Jailbreak: On Self-Prompting Attacks: Introduction

-We discover a novel vulnerability in this work, \ie \textbf{involuntary jailbreak}\footnote{The name is given from the observation that the model appears to be aware that the prompt constitutes a jailbreak attempt yet it still outputs unsafe responses involuntarily (see Appendix~\ref{appendix:screenshot} for details).}, that reshapes the problems discussed above.
-Unlike previous jailbreak attacks, involuntary jailbreak is not directed toward specific malicious targets, such as \emph{internet hacking}.
+We discover a novel vulnerability in this work, \ie \textbf{involuntary jailbreak},\footnote{The name is given from the observation that the model appears to be aware that the prompt constitutes a jailbreak attempt yet it still outputs unsafe responses involuntarily (see Appendix~\ref{appendix:screenshot} for details).} that reshapes the existing jailbreak attacks.
+Unlike previous jailbreaks, involuntary jailbreak is not directed toward specific malicious targets, such as \emph{internet hacking}.
 Additionally, we are more interested in finding out how recent strong LLMs, especially proprietary models, respond to such attacks.
-These leading LLMs are equipped with a range of advanced techniques, including but not limited to Chain-of-Thought~\cite{chain-of-thought}, deep thinking~\cite{deepseek-r1}, and increased inference-time computation~\cite{self-refine}.
+These leading LLMs are equipped with a range of advanced techniques, including but not limited to Chain-of-Thought~\citep{chain-of-thought}, deep thinking~\citep{deepseek-r1}, and increased inference-time computation~\citep{self-refine}.
 To this end, we implement our method by instructing the LLMs to generate questions that are likely to trigger a refusal in well-aligned models.
-We do not limit the questions to any particular categories of harmful content.
+We do not limit the questions to any particular categories of harmful content, \ie a self-prompting attack design.
 As a result, they implicitly and potentially cover the entire spectrum of unsafe behaviors.
-More importantly, we introduce several language operators designed to confuse the model’s internal value alignment, thereby increasing the likelihood of eliciting harmful responses to the previously generated questions.
+More importantly, we introduce several language operators designed to confuse the model’s internal value alignment, thereby increasing the likelihood of eliciting harmful responses to the previously generated refusal questions.